 The aim of this study is to review research that aims to bridge strategy and innovation in highly ranked journals.
-In doing this, we took an inductive approach, with both qualitative and quantitative analysis.
-This approach enabled us to develop a solid understanding of the areas where strategy and innovation has been interlinked.
-It also enabled us to tease out dominant themes in this research, as well as potential avenues for future research.
+In doing this, an inductive approach was taken and qualitative and quantitative analysis used.
+This approach has enabled us to develop a solid understanding of the areas where strategy and innovation has been interlinked.
+It has also enabled us to tease out dominant themes in this research, as well as potential avenues for future research.

-3.1 Data collection and compilation
+3. 1 Data collection and compilation

-In doing a systematic literature review, one typically goes through three main phases: planning, which involves the identification of the research question and defining boundaries; conducting, which involves searching for and analysis of relevant literature; and reporting, that is, formalizing the findings and developing implications (Tranfield et al., 2003; Ashby et al., 2012).
-The first two phases will be described here, while the third phase is described in the Findings section.
+In doing a systematic literature review, you typically go through three main phases: planning, which involves the identification of the research question and defining boundaries; conducting, which involves search and analysis of relevant literature; and reporting, i.e. formalizing the findings and developing implications (Ashby et al., 2012, Tranfield et al., 2003).
+The first two phases will be described here, while the third phase, reporting, is described in the Findings section.

 In the planning phase, we first formulated our research question.
-We then defined the boundaries of our study to include academic articles published during the period 2007-2017 in the eight top strategy and innovation journals globally, as listed by 2015 Association of Business Schools academic journal guide (ABS list) (Harvey, 2012).
-The ABS-list has separate categories for both innovation and strategy with four top journals at level 4 in each field.
-These journals are for strategy: Strategic Management Journal, Global Strategy Journal, Long Range Planning, and Strategic Organization; and for innovation: Journal of Product Innovation Management, Research Policy, R&D Management, and Technovation.
+We then defined the boundaries of our study to include academic articles published in the period 2007-2017 in the eight top strategy and innovation journals globally as listed by 2015 Association of Business Schools academic journal guide (ABS list) (Harvey, 2012).
+The ABS-list has separate categories for both innovation and strategy and four top journals at level 4 in each field.
+These journals are for strategy: Strategic Management Journal, Global Strategy Journal, Long Range Planning and Strategic Organization; and for innovation Journal of Product Innovation Management, Research Policy, R & D Management, and Technovation.

-The ABS list is the most comprehensive and frequently used ranking list among business research scholars around the world when choosing publication outlets.
+The ABS list is the most comprehensive and frequently used ranking list among business research scholars when choosing publication outlets.
 It is the dominant source used to evaluate business research across Europe and the US.
-Thus, limiting the scope of journals to the ABS list suggests that the research included in the literature review is likely to be of high quality and reliability.
+Thus, limiting the scope of journals to the ABS list suggests that the research included in the literature review is of high quality and reliability.

 After having identified the research question and the scope of the study, we continued to the conducting phase.
-In this phase it was important to develop a database of articles that integrates innovation and strategy.
+In this phase was important to develop a database of articles that integrates innovation and strategy.
 In doing so, we used The Web of Science Social Sciences Citation Index (SSCI).
 Due to different search categories and search methods, we had to use different search terms across databases.
-We used the search terms innovati\ strateg\, where the asteric means all words that include this start, thus allowing 'strategic' and 'strategy' as well as 'innovative' and 'innovation' to be part of the search.
-Our investigation covered a search term in Web of Science referred to as Topic, which includes abstract, author keywords, and Keywords Plus, the latter which are index terms created by database managers based on frequently occurring words in the titles of references cited in an article.
-Thus, our search basically covered all relevant available information in Web of Science, as full text searches are not possible.
+We used the search terms innovati\ strateg\, where the asteric means all words that include this start - allowing strategic and strategy as well as innovative and innovation to be included in the search.
+The search covered a search term in Web of Science referred to as Topic, which includes abstract, author keywords, and Keywords Plus, which are index terms created by the database managers based on frequently occurring words in the titles of references cited in an article.
+Thus, the search basically covered all relevant available information in Web of Science, as full text searches are not possible.

-The search resulted in a total of 1,268 hits.
+The search resulted in a total of 1268 hits.
 To limit the scope of the qualitative analysis and to ensure relevance of the included papers, only papers with both strategy and innovation in the abstract among these papers were compiled into a separate dataset of 381 papers.
-This was done by using the EBSCO database, which allows for specific searches in the abstract, a function not available in Web of Science.
+This was done through the use of the EBESCO database which allows for specific searches in the abstract - a function not available in Web of Science.